 Peppy Baked Clams

-I can still picture the shells Nan (my grandmother and cooking hero) use to bake the clams, slightly browned around the edges and well seasoned and loved from their years of service to the clam baking business.
+I can still picture the shells that Nan (my grandmother and cooking hero) used to bake the clams, slightly golden around the edges, well-seasoned and well-loved from their years of service to baking clams in her kitchen.
 They were kept tucked away in the last drawer of the cabinet closest to the stove and I knew when Nan would pull those shells out it was going to be a good day because it was peppy clam day.
 And despite the fact that I was not much of a seafood fan at the time, I made an exception for these clams because they were that good (The butter, crackers and cheese definitely helped!).

 Quick and easy: Ready in under 35 minutes